Death Is My Trade

-Death Is My Trade is the British title of a biographical novel by Robert Merle (French: La mort est mon métier).
+Death Is My Trade (La mort est mon métier) a 1952 biographical novel by Robert Merle.
 The protagonist, Rudolf Lang, was closely based on the real Rudolf Höß, commandant of the concentration camp of Auschwitz.

 Summary

 The story begins in 1913, when Lang is 13 years old.
 His parents give him a harsh Catholic education, to which he reacts badly.
 His unstable father, with whom the young Lang has an awkward relationship, wants him to become a priest.
 At the age of fifteen, Lang starts a military career which leads in 1943 to the post of commandant of Auschwitz.
 At first a concentration camp, later an extermination camp, the camp, near the town of Auschwitz, was the site of the "slow and clumsy creation of a death factory".
 Lang works hard to achieve his mission: to kill as many Jews as possible, disposing of the bodies as efficiently as possible.